satyamjaysawal-web/Quiz-List/GoLang-Interview/GoLang.md

 | **Simplicity Can Be a Limiting Factor** | **Basic Error Handling**                |
 | - Minimalism may feel restrictive     | - Can feel limiting compared to feature-rich languages |

-This table captures the key advantages and disadvantages of using Go as a programming language, helping you weigh its strengths against its limitations.
 ---

 ---